 As late as 1843 Will o’Wain and the Welsh Bantam agreed to run 3 miles for sixty sovereigns aside on the Common (The Era, 4th June 1843) and there were lesser matches for prizes of 25 and 20 sovereigns.
 In 1870 there were complaints that the practice was becoming too common and a nuisance leading to gambling, fighting, drinking and all sorts of demoralisation (Western Mail, 12th May 1870).

 The Llanwonno parish history records that the first race Guto won, run on Hirwaun Common, earned him a prize of £400.
 Such was his speed that eventually there were few who could compete with him.

-The legendry stories of Guto were passed down orally from generation to generation. until in they were recorded by the Rev W Thomas (Glanffrwyd), first in serial form in the 1880s in a local Welsh newspaper called Y Darian.
+The legendry stories of Guto were passed down orally from generation to generation, until they were recorded by the Rev W Thomas (Glanffrwyd),first in serial form in the 1880s in a local Welsh newspaper called Y Darian.
 From these articles we learn that he was able to run after and catch a hare, foxes and even birds.
-One tale records that he could sprint from his home town to Pontypridd and back, a round distance of seven miles, before his mother’s kettle boiled.
+One tale records that he could sprint from his hometown to Pontypridd and back, a round distance of seven miles, before his mother’s kettle boiled.
 Another story tells us that he could blow out his candle and be in bed before the light faded.

-Races were suspended in 1973 because of Health and Safety concerns, they were re-introduced in 1984.
-A highlight of the event is the mystery runner, when each year since 1958 a professional athlete appears as torch bearer.
+Races were suspended in 1973 because of Health and Safety concerns, but they were re-introduced in 1984.
+A highlight of the event is the mystery runner when each year since 1958 a professional athlete appears as a torchbearer.

 The race has evolved from a midnight run to an afternoon happening with multi heats and participation.